 Postgraduate Instructional Courses

-Already this first course set the highest standards of teaching level in a country with an elevate level of Plastic Surgery.
-Florence, one of the most important Italian cities in History of the arts, was the ideal setting for this first course on Aesthetic Plastic Surgery.
-The Government Officers and City Authorities fully cooperated, and in the Major's welcome speech, he especially recognized and emphasized the psychosocial importance of this field of Medicine.
+Already this first course set the highest standards of teaching level in a country with an elevated level of plastic surgery.
+Florence, one of the most important Italian cities in history of the arts, was the ideal setting for this first course on Aesthetic Plastic Surgery.
+The Government Officers and City Authorities fully cooperated, and in the Mayor's welcome speech, he especially recognized and emphasized the psychosocial importance of this field of Medicine.
 Aesthetic Surgery was compared to Renaissance Art.

 Fig. 14: A scene of the 3rd Instructional Course held at "Clinica Planas" in Barcelona in September 1974, with Drs.
 Goulian, John R. Lewis, Blair O. Rogers, Jaime Planas, Trudy Vogt and Ulrich Hinderer in the first row, and Salvador Castañares, Gordon Letterman and our late Historian, Maxine Shurter in the back row